secretstartups/handbook/ceo/chief-of-staff-team/index.html.md

 ## Program managing [JiHu](https://about.gitlab.com/pricing/faq-jihu/)

-A member of the Chief of Staff to the CEO team is the DRI within GitLab for the success of GitLab's partnership with JiHu.
+A member of the Chief of Staff Team to the CEO is the DRI within GitLab for the success of GitLab's partnership with JiHu.
 Coordination with JiHu requires engagement from multiple functions within GitLab.
 The CoS to the CEO team ensures that the appropriate folks are engaged at the right times and that GitLab provides appropriate support to this separate entity.

-# Maintaining the handbook
+## Maintaining the handbook

-As of FY23, the Chief of Staff to the CEO Team is [responsible for the GitLab handbook](/handbook/content-websites-responsibility/).
+As of FY23, the Chief of Staff Team to the CEO is [responsible for the GitLab handbook](/handbook/content-websites-responsibility/).
 This includes maintaining infrastructure and ensuring usability of both the internal and public handbooks.

 ## Dates to Keep Track of